25 Dos and Don’ts of Ignoring Your Spouse During Separation

-Your legal adviser may have given you the rule of no contact during a separation or advised you against communicating with your spouse during separation.
+Your legal adviser may have given you the rule of no contact during a separation or advised you against communicating with your spouse during the divorce process.
 But you may find it difficult.
 How can you even ignore someone you lived with for years?

 You are probably asking yourself a series of questions like, “Should I contact my husband during our separation?”
-Or “What is my husband thinking during our separation?”
-You may even be thinking of how to reconnect with your husband during a separation or how to work on a marriage during separation.
+Or, “What is my husband thinking during our separation?”
+You may thinking of how to reconnect with your husband during a separation or how to work on a marriage during this time

-Whichever question or thought comes to your mind, you are well in your right to have it.
-Divorce is ugly no matter how you spin it.
+Whichever question or thought comes to your mind, you are well within your right to have it.
+Divorce is ugly, no matter how you spin it.

 Even though ignoring your spouse during divorce might be your best bet at the moment, not communicating with your spouse during divorce might not be possible.
 No contact during separation is even more complicated when children are involved.